Exponential Idle Guides

 b2 Doubles in value every level.
 Toward the end of a publication this doubles ρ1.

-SL strategy #
+SL Strategy #

 All variables in SL are about the same in power, except for \(a_1\) and \(b_1\) (which are slightly worse than \(a_2\) and \(b_2\).
 Selectively buying variables at certain times (active) yields very little results.
 Therefore, we can get away with autobuy all for idle.
 Before autobuy, simply buy the cheapest variable.
 If you want more details on SL strategies, in particular the execution of various strategies, please see List of theory strategies.